How to Make a Happier Home and Improve Your Daily Life (Part 1)

 Go deeper: Your walls can be a source of inspiration and happiness.
 Whether it's a framed drawing by your child, a family portrait, a positive affirmation, a beloved piece of art, or a simple shelf with your favorite collection, aim for one thing in each room that makes you smile.

-Go deeper: Indoor plants for even the blackest thumb include sansevieria (snake plant), aloe, pothos, dieffenbachia, peace lily, and English ivy.
+Go deeper: Indoor plants for even the blackest thumb include sansevieria (snake plant), aloe, pothos, peace lily, English ivy, and almost any succulent.

 Go deeper: Try various essential oils like lavender, lemon, rosemary, bergamot, peppermint, vanilla, and jasmine to find your favorite.